jeroenst/Casaan/README.md

 See www.casaan.nl for demo

-This softare uses the inotify module in php that has to be installed:
+This softare uses the websockets which has to be installed in apache.

-apt-get install php-dev
-pecl install inotify
-add "extension=exension=inotify.so" to your php.ini
+Add the folowing rule to your website config file of apache (usually in /etc/apache2/sites-enabled):
+ProxyPass "/wscasaan" "ws://localhost:58880/"

+Also enable the proxy_wstunnel module: sudo a2enmod proxy_wstunnel
+sudo service apache2 restart